SageHack/hacklair/content/code-with-php.md

 ### Composer

-Composer is a package manager for PHP to help you work with community built software packages.
+Composer is a package manager for PHP to help you work with community-built software packages.

 First, you need to get Composer from the [official website](https://getcomposer.org/) then you visit [Packagist](https://packagist.org/) to get the packages you need.
 [Packages from the Symfony framework](https://packagist.org/search/?q=symfony) are awesome and I strongly recommend you take a look at them.